-Back up Windows machines with the Azure Backup MARS agent
+Back up Windows machines by using the Azure Backup MARS agent

-This article explains how to back up Windows machines using the Azure Backup service and the Microsoft Azure Recovery Services (MARS) agent, also known as the Azure Backup agent.
+This article explains how to back up Windows machines by using the Azure Backup service and the Microsoft Azure Recovery Services (MARS) agent.
+MARS is also known as the Azure Backup agent.

 - Verify the prerequisites and create a Recovery Services vault.

 - Download and set up the MARS agent.

 - Create a backup policy and schedule.

 - Perform an on-demand backup.